Research Projects

 Methodology

-Assessments will be conducted at baseline, at hospital discharge, and at a one-month follow-up, focusing on performance in activities of daily living and motor, cognitive, and language functions, as well as emotional well-being and quality of life.
-Furthermore, the impact of the lesion on brain structure and function will be evaluated, and sociopsychological variables will be collected at baseline to examine their mediating effect on recovery.
-In addition, qualitative methods will be used to explore the experiences of participants and their caregivers with the intervention from a gender perspective.
-Finally, a feasibility and cost-effectiveness analysis will be conducted to facilitate its future clinical implementation.
+Assessments are conducted at baseline, at hospital discharge, and at a one-month follow-up, in relation to their performance in activities of daily living, as well as their motor, cognitive, and language functions, along with emotional well-being and quality of life.
+In addition, the impact of the lesion on brain structure and function is assessed, and psychosocial variables are collected at baseline to examine their mediating effect on recovery.
+Qualitative methods are also used to explore the experiences of participants and their caregivers with the intervention from a gender perspective.
+Finally, a feasibility and cost-effectiveness analysis will be conducted to support future clinical implementation.

 Expected results